eclipxe13/sepomexphp/README.md

 Other things to do:

+- [ ] Create common names, alias or short names for states.
 - [ ] Create an API for public access.
-- [ ] Create a sepomex.txt with fake information that can be distributed with the project, useful for tests
+- [ ] Create a sepomex.txt with fake information for testing.

 # Are you interested on help to this project?